 Smoking May Cause Your Dental Implants to Fail

-What Should Glendale Dental Implants Patients Do if They Smoke?
+What Should Pasadena Dental Implants Patients Do if They Smoke?

 Smoking doesn’t necessarily exclude you from getting dental implants.
 After all, they are still the best tooth replacement system on the market.
 But, if you’ve been told you need to get dental implants and you’re a smoker, here are some suggestions to better ensure that your dental implants are successful: